sudhirkr0304/javacodingtask/README.md

 Spring boot application to demonstrate public and secured apis with different roles.

 Features :

     1. registration and login with JWT token.

     2. password encryption using B-crypt.

     3. Role based authorization.

+Technology used :

+    1. Java 17

+    2. Spring Boot 3.1.3